We've redefined every part of the Earth-imaging pipeline to deliver actionable insights in near real-time

 December 29, 2010

 Planet Labs is founded by ex-NASA scientists, Will Marshall, Robbie Schingler, and Chris Boshuizen, with a goal to use space to help life on Earth.
-The founders and a small group of physicist and engineers began building Planet’s first satellite in a garage in Cupertino, California.
+The founders and a small group of physicists and engineers began building Planet’s first satellite in a garage in Cupertino, California.

 April 19, 2013